Should software developers have a code of ethics?

 These are just a few examples of how software can be used for nefarious purposes; there’s no way to know definitively every possible outcome of the development and use of every piece of technology, every line of code.
 So, it’s up to those who design and build the products, software packages, the apps and solutions that we use daily to do the right thing.
 That’s a lot of pressure.

-It's also difficult to navigate what's right and wrong if you're pressured to meet deadlines, or your livelihood's on the line; a code of ethics can provide context and framework for professionals to fall back on, says Dave West, product owner at Scrum.org.
-And while he'd like to see such a thing, he says it's understandable that such a diverse-thinking group might not be able to agree on all aspects of what such a code would entail.
+It’s also difficult to navigate what’s right and wrong if you’re pressured to meet deadlines, or your livelihood’s on the line; a code of ethics can provide context and framework for professionals to fall back on, says Dave West, product owner at training company Scrum.org.
+And while he’d like to see such a thing, he says it’s understandable that such a diverse-thinking group might not be able to agree on all aspects of what such a code would entail.

-"I would love to see a standardized, industry code of ethics.
-We do have our own that falls under our mission of improving the profession of crafting software… And we feel like that is a solid foundation for anyone to fall back on if they are feeling uncertain about any part of their job responsibilities, because they can step back and look at those values and say, 'Am I doing the right thing, here, based on these things I believe in?'"
+“I would love to see a standardized industry code of ethics; we do have our own that falls under our mission of improving the profession of crafting software.
+At the heart of it are our five major values of openness, courage, respect, focus and commitment.
+And we feel like that is a solid foundation for anyone to fall back on if they are feeling uncertain about any part of their job responsibilities, because they can step back and look at those values and say, ‘Am I doing the right thing, here, based on these things I believe in?’”
 West says.

-The debate about ethics in software development has raged on for as long as the profession's been around.
-It can be nearly impossible to assess all the potential applications of a technology, good and bad, and that's both the beauty and the horror of the issue, says Shon Burton, founder and CEO, HiringSolved, which uses AI to help companies identify diverse talent.
+The debate about ethics in software development has raged for as long as the profession has been around.
+It can be nearly impossible to assess all the potential applications of a technology, good and bad, and that’s both the beauty and the horror of the issue, says Shon Burton, founder and CEO at recruiting firm HiringSolved, which uses AI to help companies identify diverse talent.

 Any tool can be a weapon

-"Any tool can be a weapon depending on how you use it.
-For us, using AI and automation -- the stuff I can think about now that we're close to it, I can see good and bad, and both are easily accessible.
+“Any tool can be a weapon depending on how you use it.
+There’s no way to know every single possible application of a technology.
+For us, using AI and automation — the stuff I can think about now that we’re close to it, I can see good and bad, and both are easily accessible.
 For our applications, we can help clients screen for diverse candidates.
 But we see, also, that it could be used to screen out people with different ethnicities, races, gender.
 We have a code of conduct internally that we all adhere to.
-But we understand the potential and the unintended consequences," Burton says.
+But we understand the potential and the unintended consequences,” Burton says.

+“If safety came first, the Facebook Graph API used by Cambridge Analytica, which raised widespread alarm among engineers from the moment it first launched in 2010, would likely never have seen the light of day,” Zunger writes.

 In the absence of an industry-wide set of ethical standards, individuals and even some corporate entities are making public stands behind their values.
 In December, the NeverAgain.tech movement circulated a pledge to resist “…build[ing] a database of people based on their Constitutionally-protected religious beliefs.
 We refuse to facilitate mass deportations of people the government believes to be undesirable,” the pledge reads.
 It’s now gathered more than 2,500 signatures.